-As your small business or organization grows, odds are that you’ll need to write plenty of short and direct communications to your staff—which means you’ll need to know memo formatting.
+As your small business or organization grows, odds are that you’ll need to write plenty of short, concise and direct internal communications to your staff—which means you’ll need to know memo formatting.

-A well-written business letter is made up of seven basic parts, which may include an enclosures line as needed.
+To write an effective business letter, you must include seven basic parts in your document, which may include an enclosures line as needed.
 However, a memorandum format is much simpler.
 You write “Memo” or “Memorandum” at the top, followed by a To line, a From line, a Date line, a Subject line, and then the actual body of the message.

-Wondering how to send a memorandum?
-Traditionally, you would print out a memo and distribute it to the relevant parties inside your small business.
+Wondering how to send a memo?
+Traditionally, you would print out a memo and distribute the document to the relevant parties within your organization.
 Today, even if you choose to send your memo as an email message, using some of the tips in this article will enable you to communicate important information to colleagues in a way that demonstrates your professionalism and business communications know-how.

 Not sure how to write a memo?
 Or what the best business memo format is?
 Just as there are many nuances and rules around how to write a business letter, there are guidelines that you should generally try to follow when writing a memo.